uci-rendering/irtk/README.md

 Add a `--prune` at the end if you want to remove extra packages not listed in `environment.yml`.

 ## Install the backends
-For now, only `psdr-enzyme` is supported.
-A note for compiling `psdr-enzyme`:
-Since we are using a virtual environment `ivt`, which has its own Python, you need to compile `psdr-enzyme` with the correct Python version.
+Since we are using a virtual environment `ivt`, which has its own Python, you need to compile `psdr` with the correct Python version.
 If CMake fails to find the correct one during configuration, try adding `-DPython_EXECUTABLE=$(which python)` (assuming `ivt` environment is activated and `python` is referring to the Anaconda one) when running CMake.

 ## Install the ivt packages